Leadership Strategy: Why C-Suite Appointments Now Signal More Than Succession

 Chairwoman Renuka Jagtiani framed these promotions as a “proud moment” and a “testament to nurturing talent from within,” underscoring the company’s long-term commitment to internal capability building.
 Both leaders emphasized continuity and renewal in their statements: Mehta expressing confidence in Chandna’s leadership to “continue to innovate, grow, and strengthen connection with customers,” while Chandna described the move as an opportunity to “continue the journey of growth and innovation.”
 These are not cosmetic changes; they represent a system of leadership that values institutional memory as a foundation for modernization.

-Designing Leadership with Intent: The Board-Level Disciplines
+Designing Corporate Leadership with Intent: The Board-Level Disciplines

-1. Design for the Next Inflection, Not the Next Quarter
+- Design for the Next Inflection, Not the Next Quarter

-1. Anchor Design inOrganizationalTruth, Not Narratives
+- Anchor Design in Organizational Truth, Not Narratives

-1. Treat Structure as Strategy in Motion
+- Treat Structure as Strategy in Motion

-1. Audit Symbolism as Rigorously as Competence
+- Audit Symbolism as Rigorously as Competence

 Every leadership move tells a story: intentionally or not.
 Disciplined boards analyze what that story signals to investors, regulators, and employees before they approve it.
 The leader’s competence may be impeccable, but if the symbolism contradicts the company’s stated direction, the credibility gap widens instantly.
 Governance today includes narrative due diligence, testing not just the candidate, but the meaning their appointment carries.

-Boards need to more often examine the assumptions behind their own design decisions.
+Boards need to more often examine the assumptions behind their own leadership design framework decisions.
 The most progressive ones challenge why certain traits feel “safe,” why certain archetypes recur, and whether familiarity has replaced foresight.
 Leadership design begins with governance introspection: understanding what biases shape how the board itself defines “fit.”
 Intentional design isn’t about finding the perfect leader; it’s about ensuring the selectors aren’t designing in their own image.

 Preparedness, therefore. is the operational side of self-awareness.
 A board that recognizes its biases but does nothing to build the systems, cadence, or courage to work differently is only half awake.
 Designing leadership with intent demands that governance maturity matches the change it seeks to lead.